 He is currently interested in understanding how to secure cloud compute platforms such as Kubernetes and OpenShift to an enterprise standard.
-He also develops and maintains an open source, PIV compliant, secure password management and distribution tool called pkpass.
+He also co-develops and maintains an open source, PIV compliant, secure password management and distribution tool called pkpass.
 Additionally, Ryan is one of the primary proponents of a message based log aggregation platform to help OLCF collect instrumented system data and deliver it to consumers that can influence decision making, reporting, and security policy.

 He holds a masters degree in computer science from the University of Tennessee.
 He previously was a certified GIAC Exploit Researcher And Advanced Penetration Tester and has taught several computer hardware and Linux systems administration courses at Pellissippi State Community College as an adjunct faculty member.
 He is currently pursuing a PhD in Engineering from Tennessee Tech University and is focusing on the challenges overlapping both HPC and Security disciplines.